Earl Timberlake: College career

 As a freshman with the Miami Hurricanes, Timberlake was limited to seven games due to ankle and shoulder injuries.
 He averaged 9.3 points, five rebounds and 2.4 assists per game.
 For his sophomore season, he transferred to Memphis.
+Timberlake averaged 4.7 points and 3.4 rebounds per game.
+He transferred to Bryant for his junior season.
+Timberlake averaged 13.8 points and 8.5 rebounds per game.